dabeaz/curio/docs/reference.rst

 .. class:: Kernel(pdb=False, log_errors=True, selector=None, with_monitor=False)

    Create an instance of a curio kernel.
-If *pdb* is ``True``, then the kernel enters the Python debugger if any task crashes with an uncaught exception.
-If *log_errors* is ``True``, then uncaught exceptions in tasks are logged.
-If *selector* is given, it should be an instance of a selector from the :mod:`selectors
-   <python:selectors>` module.
-If not given, then
-   :class:`selectors.DefaultSelector
-   <python:selectors.DefaultSelector>` is used to poll for I/O.  If
-   *with_monitor* is ``True``, the monitor task executes in the background.
+The arguments are the same as described above for the :func:`run()` function.

 There is only one method that may be used on a :class:`Kernel` outside of coroutines.